Shirley Mitchell (MBACP Senior Accredited)

 Life affecting illness (e.g. Cancer, Multiple Sclerosis)

-While most of my work is done face to face, I do provide telephone and Skype sessions.
+While most of my work is done face to face, I do provide telephone and online video sessions.

 I also appreciate that not everyone is available during “office hours” so offer out-of-hours and flexible appointments.